 What is a Cryptocurrency?

 The blockchain system is the driving principle behind cryptocurrencies.
-It is a revolutionary concept which has changed the way we know several industries to be.
+It is a revolutionary concept that has changed the way we know several industries to be.
 Blockchain-based systems have found use in various sectors ranging from healthcare to finance to insurance to even governance.
 Blockchain systems bring in transparency and infuse trust in the system because of their decentralized nature.
 The cryptocurrency revolution kicked off when Bitcoins were created – a little less than ten years ago.
 And it continues to impress and dominate the markets.

 Let us now take a look at some popular cryptocurrency facts: